tufts medical center

 GlaxoSmithKline concludes previously announced agreement in principle to resolve multiple investigations with US Government and numerous states

-Andrew Witty said: “Today brings to resolution difficult, long-standing matters for GSK.
+"Commenting on the agreement, GlaxoSmithKline CEO Sir Andrew Witty said: “Today brings to resolution difficult, long-standing matters for GSK.
 Whilst these originate in a different era for the company, they cannot and will not be ignored.
 On behalf of GSK, I want to express our regret and reiterate that we have learnt from the mistakes that were made.

 “We are deeply committed to doing everything we can to live up to and exceed the expectations of those we work with and serve.
 Since I became CEO, we have had a clear priority to ingrain a culture of putting patients first, acting transparently, respecting people inside and outside the organisation and displaying integrity in everything we do.